markpky/assignment-4--principles-of-databases--cs-365--fall-2024/README.md

 ### 2. [2.5] What is a Referential Integrity Constraint?

-A Referential Integrity Constraint is a kind of constraint that says one value that exists somewhere must also exist in another, related place.
+A Referential Integrity Constraint is a kind of constraint that says one value that exists somewhere must also exist in another related place.
-More specifically, a value that exists in an attribute of a tuple in some relation would also exist in an attribute of a tuple in a different relation.
+More specifically, a value that exists in an attribute of a tuple in some relation must also exist in an attribute of a tuple in a different relation.
 One or more attributes can be involved when defining a Referential Integrity Constraint.